Hamburger sign

 The hamburger sign is used in the diagnosis of appendicitis.
-The sign is used to rule out that disease, with the physician inquiring if the patient would like to consume his/her favourite food.
+The sign is used to rule out that disease, with the physician inquiring if the patient would like to consume their favourite food.
 If a patient wants to eat, consider a diagnosis other than appendicitis.
 Anorexia is 80% sensitive for appendicitis.
 A positive hamburger sign is demonstrated by a patient declining food.